 Welcome to the 244th Field Artillery Battalion, XII Corps, Third United States Army home.

 My father, 1st.
 Lt.
 Thomas B. Marriott, Jr., replied to me when I asked him about a photo with a coffin being placed on a caisson.
 His reply, “It’s the funeral of a man from the 244th.”
 I asked why do you have it since the photo wasn’t taken in Europe during the war.
-His reply, “This man was killed in the line of duty here in the U.S., one of the original members of the Battalion and I wanted every member of the Battalion to be remembered, it’s the only existing photo.”
+His reply, “This man was killed in the line of duty here in the U.S., one of the original members of the Battalion and I wanted every member of the Battalion to be remembered, it’s the only existing photo” of Pvt.
+Joseph Creevey.

 Years later, as I was looking through my fathers WWII photo album and saw that same photo, I began thinking about what he said to me about remembering every member of the Battalion.
 I decided if no one continued to remember the 244th and its part in WWII, then surely the 244th and its heroes would be forgotten.